 • cathode = reduction

-In many galvanic cells, the anode is negative and the cathode is positive.
-In many electrolytic cells, the signs are reversed because an external source is pushing electrons where they would not go on their own.
+In many galvanic cells the anode is negative and the cathode positive; in many electrolytic cells the signs reverse because an external source pushes electrons where they would not go on their own.
+The salt bridge plays a different role from the wire: electrons travel through the external circuit, while ions move through the solution or salt bridge to keep charge from building up in either half-cell.

 Consider the galvanic cell